Table of content

 Is Stelo available yet, and when is the official release date?

-Stelo is set to be launched in the U.S. in late 2025, pending FDA clearance.
+Stelo is already launched in the U.S. in late 2025, and FDA also cleared it.
 It’s designed mainly for non-diabetic or prediabetic users who want to monitor glucose trends for wellness and lifestyle tracking.

 Does Stelo require a prescription, or can you buy it over the counter?